PrincesseCam/n8n_video_content_creation/README.md

-# n8n Video Content Creation Automation
+# n8n Video Content Creation Automation (More info comming soon)

 A complete, locally-hosted system for automating content creation workflows using n8n.
 This system leverages local AI models, FFmpeg for video processing, and coordinates the entire content creation pipeline from idea generation to publishing.